 Character is essentially who the leader is.
 Character is the personal values and attributes (Figure 5.1) of a leader that are inherent in the self.
 Competence describes the skills and behaviours exhibited by the leader: what the leader knows and how the leader behaves.
-At the heart of values based leadership is the acknowledgement that the character of a leader is just as important as what they do.
+Competence is the skills and behaviours exhibited by the leader.
+At the heart of values-based leadership is the acknowledgement that the character of a leader is just as important as what they do.
 Not only must a leader 'do things right' they must also 'do the right things.'
 The Defence Forces is a profession and a way of life, where leaders at all levels must set an example for subordinates of how to live that life and uphold the values of the organisation.
 This is achieved through the character and competence they display.